arjunagl/PageAnalyzer/README.md

    This will avoid wastage of server resources.

+5. Certain sites return access-denied or inaccessible when trying to probe programatically.
+This is a known issue and an alternative should be found.

 ## Unit and Integration Tests

 Unit and integration tests are included in the source code.
 Running `make test` will run the unit and integration tests.
 Integration tests are included for `AnalyzeController.go` only.
 You can find the test data and setup information for these integration tests [here](./infrastructure/adapter/controller/test/).
 Due to time constraints I have focused mostly on the unit-tests for the domain code.